smlindauer/open-model-manager-resources/README.md

 The [samples folder](samples/) contains two sample models for Python and R.

 ## Tutorials
-The [tutorials folder](tutorials/) contains examples for how to prepare a modeling script for model containerization.
+The [tutorials folder](tutorials/) contains examples for how to prepare scoring scripts for model containerization.

 ## License